Vizzuality/layers-storytelling/README.md

 Integrates [Vizzuality's Layer manager](https://github.com/Vizzuality/layer-manager) with [mapbox/storytelling](https://github.com/mapbox/storytelling) to be able to display external layers

+The external layers have to be written in Layer Manager v3.
+Currently there is a parser implemented to also automatically convert resource-watch LM v2 layers into v3 but only for carto and raster layers.

 ## Examples

 [Amazon soy ports story](https://news.mongabay.com/2020/11/multiplying-amazon-river-ports-open-new-brazil-to-china-commodities-routes) - [Just the app](http://amazon-ports-storytelling.vercel.app)